karma-runner/karma/docs/config/05-plugins.md

 Karma can be easily extended through plugins.
 In fact, all the existing preprocessors, reporters, browser launchers and frameworks are plugins.

-You can install [existing plugins] from NPM or you can write [your own plugins][developing plugins] for Karma.
+You can install [existing plugins] from npm or you can write [your own plugins][developing plugins] for Karma.

 ## Installing Plugins